XcyberJX/Active-Directory-Project-TechCorp/home-lab-notes.md

 - Creating Active Directory Domain Services from scratch
 - Promoting a Windows Server VM to a Domain Controller
-- Joining a client machine to the domain
+- Having a client machine join the domain
 - Creating and managing user accounts / OUs
 - Testing login, permissions, and Group Policy behavior from the client side

-## Why This Matters for Help Desk

-A huge share of tickets involves AD-related issues.
-Stuff like locked accounts, password resets, permission errors, group policy not applying, or login failures.
-Building this from scratch gives me an understanding of what's happening "behind the scenes" when I'm troubleshooting these issues on the job.

 ## Overview
 I am a System Administrator for a growing company called TechCorp.
 The goal is to create an Active Directory structure, create standardized Organizational Units, make users with proper group memberships, and implement basic security.
 I was able to complete this task in 5 phases with each phase ensuring progress toward the objective.